 FOR IMMEDIATE RELEASE:

-RICHMOND, BC (February 23, 2016) — Sport BC is pleased to announce that Scott Russell, CBC Sports Broadcaster, will be emceeing the 2016 Athlete of the Year Awards in Vancouver on March 10, 2016 at the Vancouver Convention Centre.
+RICHMOND, BC (February 10, 2016) — Sport BC is pleased to announce the prestigious Daryl Thompson Award winner who will be recognized at the 50th Athlete of the Year Awards in Vancouver on Thursday, March 10, 2016 at the Vancouver Convention Centre.

 The Athlete of the Year Awards, founded by Sport BC, is the longest standing amateur sport recognition event in the country.
 Awards in 18 different categories are given each year to athletes, coaches, and officials on their performance and contribution to sport in the province of British Columbia.
 The awards play a valuable role in nurturing athletic success while recognizing extraordinary accomplishments in BC.

 TICKET INFORMATION: For information on the purchase of a table or individual tickets for the 50th Annual Athlete of the Year Awards, please visit http://www.eventbrite.ca/e/sport-bc-50th-athlete-of-the-year-awards-2016-tickets-20048164600.